Quit now

 Whether it’s called mint or menthol, these “flavors” are added to cigarettes, vapes, chew, and other tobacco products to hook new tobacco users.
 The tobacco industry has used menthol and mint as a predatory tactic to keep smokers smoking and introduce new smokers to a new taste.

-Menthol is derived from mint plants or synthetically produced1 for use in a variety of products, such as lip balm or cough medicine.
+Menthol is derived from mint plants or synthetically produced for use in a variety of products, such as lip balm or cough medicine.
 But Big Tobacco exploits menthol’s cooling taste and sensation to addict youth and new smokers.1

 And that’s not all.
 Research shows that the sensory effects and flavor of menthol can also make cigarettes much harder to quit.3 People who smoke menthol cigarettes show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.45